Deceit-and-Disease/Deceit-and-Disease.github.io/content/posts/struck-by-lightning.md

 ## The Sin of Omission
 She seemingly forgot why I ventured to Seattle in December 2021—it was her insistence that led me north to forge a path for our future away from Arizona.
 This selective amnesia was a gut-wrenching pill to swallow, not the first time she had erased our plans and pivotal dialogues from memory.
 Another betrayal for the ledger.
 As I settled into my new city, she grew increasingly elusive, repeatedly hinting at a social media hiatus.
 Knowing her as an unrepentant social media devotee, I saw through the charade; her disclaimer about phone inaccessibility was a preemptive absolution for her already-decided infidelity.
 Her responses to my queries about joining me in Washington were nothing but smoke screens, her actions transparent then as they are now, leaving no solace in the accuracy of my predictions.

-> "I went  was a single date.
-I fancied him, but that was it.
-I've blocked him now."
+> "I went on one date.
+I liked him, but that was it.
+Nothing happened and I blocked him..."

 Her narrative omitted the boyfriend who took up residence.
 Nor did she disclose her STD results.
 [It was chlamydia.]